trchopan/chop.dev/content/posts/how-to-structure-application/index.md

 -   Should I just use a framework?

--   What's the programming paradigm should I follow?
+-   What's the programing paradigm should I follow?

 ## Good Structure Goals {#good-structure-goals}